Lecrapouille/PlantUMLStatecharts/README.md

 I added some syntax to help generate extra C++ code.
 They start with the `'` keyword which is a PlantUML single line comment so they will not produce syntax error when PlantUML is parsing the file but, on our side, we exploit them.
-- `'header` for adding code in the header of the file, before the class of the state machine.
+- `'[header]` for adding code in the header of the file, before the class of the state machine.
 You can include other C++ files, create or define functions.
-- `'footer` for adding code in the footer of the file, after the class of the state machine.
+- `'[footer]` for adding code in the footer of the file, after the class of the state machine.
-- `'param` are arguments to pass to the state machine C++ constructor.
+- `'[param]` are arguments to pass to the state machine C++ constructor.
 Commas are added.
 One argument by line.
-- `'init` is C++ code called by the constructor or bu the `reset()` function.
+- `'[init]` is C++ code called by the constructor or bu the `reset()` function.
-- `'code` to allow you to add member variables or member functions.
+- `'[code]` to allow you to add member variables or member functions.

 ## Rule of execution